 Universe: All United States citizens of voting age on or before November 3, 1992 (for those interviewed in 1992 and 1993), or on or before November 8, 1994 (for those interviewed in 1994), residing in housing units other than on military reservations in the 48 coterminous states.

 A total of 1,795 citizens were interviewed in the nine weeks after the November 8, 1994, election.
 Forty percent of these interviews were completed during the first week, and 68 percent were completed by the end of the third week.
-Of the total 1,795 respondents, 759 were initially interviewed in the 1992 Pre-Post Election Study, and 635 of these 759 panel respondents had also been interviewed (by telephone) in the 1993 Pilot Study.
+Of the total 1,795 respondents, 759 had been initially interviewed in the 1992 Time Series Study, and 635 of these 759 panel respondents had also been re-interviewed (by telephone) in the 1993 Pilot Study.
 Variables from 1992 and 1993 have been padded with missing data values for all 1994 cross-section respondents.

 Original ICPSR Release: 1995-06-05